-Basic and diluted net loss per share available to common stockholders has been calculated by dividing net loss by the weighted average number of Common Shares outstanding during the year.
-Basic net loss per share is based solely on the number of Common Shares outstanding during the year.
-Common Shares outstanding exclude any issued, but unvested restricted shares.
-Fully diluted net loss per share includes the number of Common Shares issuable upon the exercise of warrants and options with an exercise price less than the fair value of the Common Shares, as well as all issued but unvested restricted shares.
+Basic net loss per share available to common stockholders has been calculated by dividing net loss by the weighted average number of Common Shares outstanding during the year.
+Fully diluted net loss per share includes the number of Common Shares issuable upon the exercise of warrants and options with an exercise price less than the fair value of the Common Shares, unless the impact of the warrant or option is anti-dilutive to the calculation.
 Since the Company is reporting a net loss for all periods presented, all potential Common Shares are considered anti-dilutive and are excluded from the calculation of diluted net loss per share.